benzino77/clamav-rest-api/README.md

 ##### Client and server side examples

-Simple examples how to call `calmav-rest-api` (from client/browser side) using form action and axios library can be found in [examples/html](./examples/html) directory.
+Simple examples how to call `clamav-rest-api` (from client/browser side) using form action and axios library can be found in [examples/html](./examples/html) directory.

 Server side examples (Node.js) using axios, fetch and request library can be found in [examples/nodejs](./examples/nodejs) directory.